mzusin/toolcool-range-slider/README.md

 - Right to left (RTL) support.
 - Text data support :writing_hand:
 - Non-linear range slider :chart_with_downwards_trend:
-- Optional animation on panel click
+- Optional animation on panel click.
+- Works well with Bootstrap and other CSS frameworks :+1:
+- No CSS conflicts due to web components.

 ## Table of contents
 - [Basic usage](#basic-usage)